dward2/BME547/Assignments/UnitTestingCIAssignment.md

 contain a `@` or `.` or anything at all.

 ### Approach
-* Log into GitHub and visit the GitHub Classroom link provided in Canvas.
-This will create a repository for your submission.
+* Log into GitHub and visit the GitHub repository created for you.
 * Clone this repository to your local computer.
 * Set-up GitHub Actions in this repository to implement CI testing.
 * Develop code on feature branches.